-With the approval of the Police Chief, employees may choose three (3) floating holidays (twenty-four hours) per year.
-New employees hired after July 1, and before October 1, shall receive one (1) floating holiday in the year of hire.
+Additionally, with the approval of the Police Chief or designee, employees may choose three (3) floating holidays per year (twenty four (24) hours of paid time off).
 The three (3) floating holidays shall accrue at the start of the calendar year.